 SCOPE.
-This condition applies with respect to any procurement of property or services that is funded (in whole or in part) by this award, whether by the recipient or by any subrecipient at any tier, and regardless of the dollar amount of the purchase or acquisition, the method of procurement, or the nature of any legal instrument used.
+This condition applies with respect to any procurement of property or services that is funded (in whole or in part) by this award, whether by the subgrantee at any tier, and regardless of the dollar amount of the purchase or acquisition, the method of procurement, or the nature of any legal instrument used.
 The provisions of this condition must be among those included in any subaward (at any tier).